luizbgomide/sovereign/feats.md

 ## Armsmaster ⚔️

 You have an unusual competence with thrown weapons and melee attacks.
-This Focus’ benefits do not apply to unarmed attacks or non-thrown projectile weapons.
-This Focus’ bonuses also don’t stack with Deadeye or other Foci that add a skill’s level to your damage or Shock.
+This Feat’s benefits do not apply to unarmed attacks or non-thrown projectile weapons.
+This Feat’s bonuses also don’t stack with Deadeye or other Feats that add a skill’s level to your damage or Shock.

 ### Level 1